scaljeri/e2e-testing-in-action/README.md

 all this code.

 #### Demo Site
 The start the site you will need docker!
-Because if you have, all the rest is just a piece of cake
+Docker is awesome and it only taks three commands to get our site up and running

     $> docker network create my-test-network
     $> docker run -d --network=my-test-network --name web dockercloud/hello-world
     $> docker run -d -p 80:80 --network=my-test-network --name auth beevelop/nginx-basic-auth

-or you can do all that with `docker-compose`
+or just one if we use `docker-compose`

     $> docker-compose up -d